expeyes/expeyes-programs/eyes17/helpFiles/Dependencies.md

 # Dependencies to build user manuals #

-Here is the list of dependencies which allowed to build the user manuals, for a Debian Sid chroot, in March 2020.
+Here is the list of dependencies which allowed to build the user manuals, for a Debian Sid chroot, in July 2022.

 ``` shell
 # a short script to build an atualized table of dependencies